 5. NEVER FORGET – IT ONLY TAKES ONE

-This is likely the shortest item you may ever see in this entire Blog over time but this is paramount and simplistic.
-No matter what happens, no matter how many times you audition and don’t get hired.
-No matter how many times your agent or manager attempts to get you an audition and the answer from casting is “NO”.
-Do not make the casting community your enemy in your mind.
-This will only serve to harm you, not them.
-You cannot go into a job interview (aka, audition) with the subconscious thought that in this moment it is me v. them.
-Your performance will suffer which perpetuates them not having a desire to see you again in the future.
-This is a CAREER NO-NO!
+Simply put, no matter what happens, no matter how many times you audition and don’t get hired, no matter how many times your agent or manager attempts to get you an audition and the answer from casting is “no,” DO NOT MAKE the casting community your enemy in your mind.
+This will only serve to harm you — not them.
+Do not go into an audition with the subconscious thought that it is ME against THEM.
+I’ve discussed this too many times with coaching clients.
+You will lose.
+Your performance will suffer and it will slowly prompt casting from having any desire to see you again in the future.
+Be their solution, not their problem!

 7. CASTING DIRECTORS ARE HUMANS — NOT GODS!

 This comes up repeatedly in private sessions.
 For whatever reason, actors put casting directors on a pedestal and it colors both their interaction, and more important, their audition with that office.
 Please understand both sides of the coin —casting directors have a job BUT so do you.
 They are people too.
 However, actors at times, will deify casting and put them on a pedestal.
 What happens?
 Now casting is so seemingly out of reach, the actor’s behavior in the casting office and/or their auditions are likely to be less than what they could have been because there is now a need to impress!
 How many times have we heard… “don’t push it!”
 Believe me, no “performance” is needed when you meet a casting director.
 Be you!
 Let them digest everything you’re about.
 For them, the only real performance you will ever need is when you hear… “Action.”
 Do that well and good things can happen!